datademofun/heroku-flask-quakes-simple/README.md

-# Less Simple Flask Earthquakes app
+# Simple Heroku Flask Earthquakes app

 This is a more complicated version of the Basic Heroku Flask App lesson: [https://github.com/datademofun/heroku-basic-flask](https://github.com/datademofun/heroku-basic-flask).